sendinblue/APIv3-nodejs-library/docs/TransactionalSMSApi.md

   'days': 56, // Number | Number of days in the past including today (positive integer).
 Not compatible with 'startDate' and 'endDate'
-  'phoneNumber': "phoneNumber_example", // String | Filter the report for a specific phone number 'event': "event_example", // String | Filter the report for specific events 'tags': "tags_example" // String | Filter the report for specific tags passed as a serialized urlencoded array };
+  'phoneNumber': "phoneNumber_example", // String | Filter the report for a specific phone number 'event': "event_example", // String | Filter the report for specific events 'tags': "tags_example", // String | Filter the report for specific tags passed as a serialized urlencoded array 'sort': "desc" // String | Sort the results in the ascending/descending order of record creation };
 apiInstance.getSmsEvents(opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);